productguy94/merchant-sdk-php/README.md

 ## Getting Started
 To get started, create an instance of the Merchant class.
-You will need a copy of your Bitsika API 'Secret Key'.
-This can be found of the [Keys and Security page](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) of our Console.
+You will need a copy of your Bitsika API `Secret Key`.
+This can be found of the [Keys and Security page](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) of our [Console](https://merchant.bitsika.africa/).
 >> Here we would assume `bsk_sec_SoMemAGicalNumBErForteSt` is our merchant's secret key.
 (Note: You should change this to your merchant's secret key when testing.
 If you do not have one, visit [here](https://merchant.bitsika.africa/dashboard/merchant/keys-and-security) to get it)